As Summer fades into fall, we leave the summer camps behind and prepare for the thrill and dread of millions. We’re going back to school! Nooooo!!!

 If you can find a good working copy of this forgotten gem, you are in luck.
 It is currently not streaming anywhere, and video copies are hard to come by.
 However, this movie is a fascinating mash-up of the juvenile hooligan movie and a revenge flick by way of a western framework.
 Darrell Maury plays David, the new kid at a high school dominated by a gang that lords over all the other students with brute force and intimidation.
 As a child, he rescued Mark (Andrew Stevens) from being beaten up by the in-crowd gang, and now the two are at odds as David rains death upon the bullies in order to wrest control of the school from the tyranny of the gang.
 This film was highlighted by Roger Ebert and Gene Siskel back in the 1980s when they included it in their famed Guilty Pleasures offerings.
 Both critics lauded the movie as a refreshing antidote to the dead teenager genre while being definitively a dead teenager movie.
 Hopefully, one of the vintage restoration DVD producers like Vinegar Syndrome picks it up, or Shudder re-discovers this lost feature.

 As many of you know, It has taken a long time for me to finally see this movie.
 And, without reservation, I can say that to this day, the material holds up, and this is a stone-cold classic.
 A five-star film worthy of all the praise heaped on it over the years and establishing Sissy Spacek and Brian DePalma as emerging giants of the industry.
-Spacek’s Carrie is one of the most compelling characters to grace the genre screen, and she puts on an emotional tour-de-force which was Oscar-worthy.
+Spacek’s Carrie is one of the most compelling characters to grace the genre screen, and she puts on an emotional tour-de-force that was Oscar-worthy.
 Beaming joy.
 Crippling embarrassment.
 Shy coy sweetness.
 Wild-eyed rage.
 She brought it all.
 DePalma constructed Stephen King’s tale into a tower of tea-cups of a plot during the course of the film, always teetering on the brink of horrific collapse, and when it does, it’s a sight to behold.
 This is the apex film of the back-to-school horror genre, full stop.

 Prom Night (1980)

 Ready to get your disco on?
 Jamie Lee Curtis cements her position as the Queen of Scream Queens, in what was a run of several slasher movies, starting with Halloween, continuing with Terror Train, and bookending with Prom Night.
 This straight-up, but effective horror movie, that uses that well-worn chestnut of a trope, the death of a child inspires bloody revenge (Friday the 13th, anyone?), the most memorable part of this entry into the otherwise by-the-books film is getting to see Jamie Lee turn in a pretty respectable disco dance sequence.
 And, a little bit of dancing from Leslie Nielsen as her principal dad.
 The movie aimed to be clever by proposing a whole slew of potential killers out there, in a cheap Agatha Christie way.
-And the movie suffers a bit in the horror department for being a slasher movie where they don’t execute the kills very well… except one brilliant decapitation.
+And the movie suffers a bit in the horror department for being a slasher movie where they don’t execute the kills very well… except for one brilliant decapitation.

 The Class of 1984 (1982)

 This is the preeminent fear of students movie, produced at the height of the fear of punks moment in the early ’80s, which as many of the ’80s Reagan era pop culture fear-mongering (Dungeons and Dragons, Heavy Metal, Video Games) proved out to be inconsequential.
 Nevertheless, this movie is a crackerjack thriller worth watching.
 Perry King is Mr. Norris, the new music teacher in a school overrun with juvenile delinquent punks.
 We’ve seen variants of this tale before, in movies like Stand and Deliver and Lean on Me the tough love teacher/principal inspires his rogue charges to reform themselves and become model students.
 Not so much this time.
-This is the dark flip side of that equation, and tough love doesn’t work as well as straight out violence does.
+This is the dark flip side of that equation, and tough love doesn’t work as well as straight-out violence does.
 Perhaps more aligned with the juvenile delinquent variant of grindhouse than straight-up horror, this is still an exceedingly brutal variant that certainly puts you on edge.
 Timothy Van Patten owns every scene he’s in as Peter Stegman, the thuggish leader of the school punks.

 Well, girls, now you’ve gone too far.
 Seven sorority sisters, fearing that their graduation party will get thwarted by their harsh house Mother, decide to pull a prank on her so that they can get their party on.
 Unfortunately for everyone involved the prank goes horribly, violently wrong.
 Rather than having a great graduation, the poor young ladies get the receiving end of the wrath of a vengeful killer.
-This is a prototype mix up of the campus killer and final girl tropes.
+This is a prototype mix-up of the campus killer and final girl tropes.
 Mike has graciously finished up a full review of the film HERE.

 A Nightmare on Elm Street (1984)

 Somewhat lost in the fantastical elements of A Nightmare on Elm Street, is that this started off as a tale of high school students who are the victims of Freddy Kruger’s terrifying wrath.
 Nancy, Rod, Tina, and Glen are just ordinary high school kids, who share the same concurrent dream.
 In proud Final Girl trope standards, Nancy is the smart virginal one who figures out the scenario, while Tina and Rod get death by having sex (sort of) and Glen is the unreliable lookout who pays the ultimate price.
-Johnny Depp, the first of three Hollywood Icons in this list to actually have an impactful horror movie as his feature debut.
+Johnny Depp, is the first of three Hollywood Icons on this list to actually have an impactful horror movie as his feature debut.
 (Clooney and Pitt’s movies were rather forgettable affairs.)
 This movie is not school-centric, but enough representation of the kids as students to give this a pass for this dead list.

 Teen Wolf (1985)

 This is a goofy and hugely successful riff on I was a Teenage Werewolf, which demonstrates the power of the 1958 predecessor as a high school light-horror dramedy.
 This is Michael J. Fox at the height of his powers.
 He was in the middle of his Family Ties run and Back to the Future came out the same year.
 Being short of stature (5′-4″) meant a couple of things for Fox.
-One, it helped that he could still pass for a teenager at the age of 24, when he filmed it.
+One, it helped that he could still pass for a teenager at the age of 24 when he filmed it.
 And two, there is a near impossibility that he could dunk a basketball.
 So, in many ways, this is a wish-fulfillment movie.
 The forgotten kid in school gets new powers and now gets the girl and becomes a high school sports legend… he just has to reveal that he’s also a werewolf.
-To call this a horror movie is a gigantic reach, but it definitely borrows from all the elements of the werewolf genre, except the baketball.
+To call this a horror movie is a gigantic reach, but it definitely borrows from all the elements of the werewolf genre, except the basketball.

 Slaughter High (1987)

 Lost in the backwash of high school-themed horror movies in the ’80s is this low-budget schlock-fest.
 It stars the gorgeous Caroline Munro, an actress then in her 30’s playing a high school student who plays a prank on the chemistry nerd, Marty (Simon Scuddamore, in his only film before he committed suicide) to the delight and complicity of a large group of High School bullies.
 This is a poorly acted and poorly edited movie.
 But, it has high entertainment value for counting all the horror tropes and cliches that they possibly could.
-Car won’t start.
-Sacrificial black character dies first.
+The car won’t start.
+A sacrificial black character dies first.
 Oblivious gym teacher.
 Endless chase down hallways re-shot to pad the film.
 And that’s just the tip of the iceberg.
 This is as if the movie was created as an assemblage of tropes to make a janky generic horror title, and if that’s what producers were after, they succeeded.

 Return to Horror High (1987)